k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 Publisher and Subscriber applications must be defined in Fabric as an [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md) and then be set in the Actor's **interface** input argument.

-The **topic**, **group_id** and few other input arguments have a default configuration on the interface level, thus they can be left empty in the Actor.
+The **topic**, **group_id** and few other input arguments have a default configuration on the interface level, thus they can be left empty in the **Subscribe** Actor.
 However when a value is defined in the Actor, it is used in the flow instead of the value defined in the interface.

+Since Fabric 6.5.1, **group_id** argument can be set on the **Publish** Actor and it defines the consumer group for Transaction mode only.
+Thus, when the **Publish** Actor is a part of the transaction and its **group_id** argument is populated, the messages are not published to the consumer's topic with the same **group_id** until the transaction is completed or committed.
+Note that if additional consumers are subscribed to the same queue but with different group_id, the messages will be published to them one by one, regardless the transaction.
+It is important to make sure that the consumer group is active (up and listening) before the commit is executed on the Publisher application.

 The **Subscribe** Actor should always listen to the same topic.
 The **Publish** Actor can send messages to different topics thus the **topic** argument of the Actor can be overridden during the flow.
 **Subscribe** Actor can listen to multiple topics by using regex in the **topic** argument.